 👦 Twenties and Thirties

 We are primarily focusing on paying off massive debt and getting started on building massive wealth.
-This is where most Millennials are at.
+This is where most Millennials and Post-Millennials are at.

 👵 Sixties and Beyond

 By this point in our financial lives, we have built our wealth, and as it continues to grow, our ability to give massive gifts grows with it, and our perspective on wealth focuses more on leaving a massive legacy.
 This is where most older Baby Boomers are at.